 Sale Catalogue of Felbridge Place, 1911, FHA

-Parish registers of St John’s, Felbridge, FHA
+Parish registers of St Johns, Felbridge, FHA

 Parish registers for Horne, FHA